Classical Logic as Intuitionistic Logic with Duality: Base-Extension Semantics

+Definition~\ref{def:support} is inductive, but the induction measure is not syntactic size.
+It is instead the \emph{logical weight} $w(\varphi)$, defined following Sandqvist~\cite{Sandqvist2015IL} by:

-In each clauses of Figure~\ref{fig:supp-cpl}, the sum of the weights of the complex formulas flanking the support judgment in the definiendum exceeds the corresponding number for any occurrence of the judgment in the definiens.
-We refer to induction relative to this measure as \emph{semantic} induction to distinguish it from \emph{structural} induction.
+In each clause of Figure~\ref{fig:supp-cpl}, the total weight of complex formulae in the definiens is strictly less than that in the definiendum, so the definition is well-founded.
+We call induction on this measure \emph{semantic induction}, to distinguish it from structural induction on syntactic complexity.

+The support clauses in Figure~\ref{fig:supp-cpl} are precisely those of Sandqvist~\cite{Sandqvist2015IL} for intuitionistic propositional logic.
+This is not incidental: it reflects our central thesis that classical logic is intuitionistic logic plus duality at the atomic level.
+The classical character of the semantics is carried entirely by the clauses \textsc{exc}$_1$ and \textsc{exc}$_2$ of Definition~\ref{def:derivability-in-a-base}, which operate only on literals.
+Above the atomic level, the connectives receive exactly their intuitionistic meaning --- in keeping with the view of complex formulae as logico-grammatical structures rather than propositions in their own right.